 Animal Encounters & Extra Activities

 Generally this means the animals have a big enclosure that you can walk through as a guest while the animals go about their business.
+It’s a bit reminiscent of Europe’s best zoos, and Dublin attractions like the national zoo, which houses over 400 animal species.

 You can have your photo taken professionally with the tropical birds (extra charge), or it’s free to hold them and take your own pics if you want.